 Don’t assume your standard communication plans are sufficient, you don’t have time or “I know my staff well enough”.
 There is no substitute for a strong change management communication strategy.

 It’s evitable when you change technology tools that procedures and process will change, hopefully to become more efficient.
-But have you identified your actual business objective, or are you replicating your existing system with minor improvements?
+But simply viewing a technology change as a new system to learn misses the opportunity of true digital transformation.
+Identify a strong “why statement” at the start of the project.
+Why is your organization making this change?
+What impact will you be able in your community by having better technology?
+Write this out.
+Post it where your team can see it.
+Reiterate it in team meetings.
 Be prepared to help your team identify your objective independent of technology.
 Part of good change management is helping stakeholders see their unique processes as part of the bigger initiative.

 Take all your key processes back to a simple non-technical objective.
 This will open up the opportunity for everyone to see the real goals and increase buy-in to suggested solutions.
 Sometimes the best way to see this reality is to sit down with a seasoned change management expert who can help you drill down to that true business objective.